HachimanH20/Supers_Kitchen/README.md

 **Kitchen updater:**

 * View the last 3 changelogs when an update is available.
-* git pull if the kitchen was cloned
-* wget zip and extract if kitchen zip was downloaded
+* Update to the latest version
 * Option to check for updates when the kitchen starts

 **Create system.img**